 “Who has created the heavens and the earth and sends down rain for you from the sky?
 With it We caused to grow orchards full of loveliness; it is not in your power to make trees grow in them.”
 (27:60)

-Since God is the true Owner of all things and we are merely His trustees, wealth is to be produced, distributed, acquired and spent in a way which is pleasing to Him.
-The acquisition of wealth is not an end in itself, nor is wealth to be squandered for meaningless or wasteful purposes, and above all it is not to be used in order to gain power over other people through exploitation or control of the means of livelihood.
+Since God is the true owner of all things and we are merely His trustees, wealth is to be produced, distributed, acquired and spent in a way that is pleasing to Him.
+The acquisition of wealth is not an end in itself, nor is wealth to be squandered for meaningless or wasteful purposes, and above all, it is not to be used in order to gain power over other people through exploitation or control of the means of livelihood.
 Qur’an and Hadith make it very clear that any form of gain which results in some injustice or harm to others is an act of disobedience to God.
-On the other hand, Qur’an tells us that next to purity of faith, the most pleasing thing in the sight of God is kindness and charity, forbearance and forgiveness, and doing good to others.
+On the other hand, Qur’an tells us that next to the purity of faith, the most pleasing thing in the sight of God is kindness and charity, forbearance and forgiveness, and doing good to others.

 “Those who spend in charity.
 Whether in prosperity or adversity, who restrain anger and pardon people; for God loves those who do, good to others.”
 (3: 134)

-Thus, God enjoins on us humility before the Creator and His creatures, moderation in the satisfaction of our legitimate needs and desires, control of our appetites, and a spirit of generosity and charity, while He asks us to shun pride in ourselves and contempt for others, self-indulgence and pleasureseeking, and greed for material things and worldly power.
-We find, therefore, that prayers (salat) are made obligatory to purify our hearts from every kind of pride; fasting (seeyam)controls our appetites, and zakat to overcome our greed.
+Thus, God enjoins on us humility before the Creator and His creatures, moderation in the satisfaction of our legitimate needs and desires, control of our appetites, and a spirit of generosity and charity, while He asks us to shun pride in ourselves and contempt for others, self-indulgence and pleasure-seeking, and greed for material things and worldly power.
+We find, therefore, that prayers (salat) are made obligatory to purify our hearts from every kind of pride; fasting (seeyam)controls our appetites, and zakah to overcome our greed.
 The spirit behind all these acts of worship ought to be the spirit of submission to God, gratitude for all His bounties, and hope for His forgiveness and mercy.

-3. THE BENEFITS OF ZAKAT
+3. THE BENEFITS OF ZAKAH